awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-faq.md

 The library can be used in single\-host multi\-device training but the library offers performance improvements only in multi\-host training\.

-**Q: Can the library be used with PyTorch Lightning?**

-No\.
-However, with the library’s DDP for PyTorch, you can write custom DDP to achieve the functionality\.

 **Q: Where should the training dataset be stored? **

 The training dataset can be stored in an Amazon S3 bucket or on an Amazon FSx drive\.
 See this [document for various supported input file systems for a training job](https://sagemaker.readthedocs.io/en/stable/api/utility/inputs.html#sagemaker.inputs.FileSystemInput)\.